samusz/3dprintingJourney/Calibration.md

 Should I get the max x and y values changed to maximise the area available for the probe ?

-use the SCREW_TILT_CALCULATE (in tools menu) and follow the resulting recommendations
+use the SCREW_TILT_CALCULATE (in tools menu) and follow the resulting recommendations repeat until under 5 minutes

+# Probe z offset

 probing middle at  147  154

+remove coasting

+[gcode_macro start_print]

+>>> Start G code macro